-Ferries (all licensed by the Maritime Coastguard) depart from Morston Quay and trips to the Seals and Birds last for approximately an hour (1½ hours with landing).
+Our ferries (all licensed by the Maritime Coastguard Agency) depart from Morston Quay and trips to the Seals and Birds last for approximately an hour.
 Trips run every day throughout the season (1st April until 31st October) and regularly throughout the winter, as we are limited by tide times our departure times change daily and are mostly displayed on our timetable but we also run extra trips at busy times.
-Beans Seal Trips have been a family run business for over 50 years and are a very popular and safe way to enjoy a close up view of the wildlife without disturbance.
+Beans Seal Trips have been a family run business for over 80 years and are a very popular and safe way to enjoy a close up view of the wildlife without disturbance.
 Our fully trained and knowledgeable crew will be on hand during your trip to provide local information and answer any questions

 After boarding the ferry there is a short safety briefing as we make our way up the creek and out into the harbour.
 After a short boat ride, with local information provided by the crew, we arrive at the seals.
 They are usually basking on the sandbanks at the far end of Blakeney Point.
 You should always see some seals - the question is: “How many”?
 The colony is made up of Common & Grey seals and numbers around 500 at low water, with smaller numbers to view at high tide as this is when thay frequently head out to sea to feed.
 Common seals have their young between June and August, the Greys between November and January.
 Both suckle their pups for about three weeks during which time they grow very quickly, putting on between 1kg and 1.6kgs a day due to the very rich and fatty milk they feed on.
 Grey Seal numbers have expanded rapidly over the last few years and counts by the National Trust wardens have recorded over 15,000 seals during peak breeding time with over 5000 pups.
 A truly spectacular site with nearly every square inch of beach occupied by mothers and pups and well worth braving the weather for a trip in late November or early December.